-Twin gear juicers are clearly more expensive than masticating or centrifugal juicers, however; given the increased amount of juice that they produce you can quickly see a return on your investment.
+These juicers are one of the more expensive typese, however; given the increased amount of juice that they produce you can quickly see a return on your investment.
 Here I show you how to save $150-$300 per year with a twin gear juicer.

-I suggest purchasing a twin gear juicer that falls in the middle of road pricing, the nice thing about twin gear juicers is that you can get a commercial grade juicer with stainless-steel gears in this range.
+I suggest purchasing a middle of road model, you can get a commercial grade juicer with stainless-steel gears in this range.

 How much do Manual Juicers Cost?